Apr 09, 2021

 Sep 16, 2019

-September Is Sports Eye Safety Month!
+September Is Sports Eye Safety Month in Cedar Park!
 Ocular sports trauma is among the leading causes of permanent vision loss in North America.
 Tens of thousands of people get treated for sports-related eye injuries a year, with the most common injuries occurring during water sports and basketball.
-Infections, corneal abrasions, eye socket...
+Infections, corneal...

 Sep 07, 2019